 DeJarnett, who now goes birding at least once a week, says a past visit to the Malheur National Wildlife Refuge in Burns gave her an opportunity to observe some burrowing owls, including six babies.
 “It was the coolest thing ever.
 They live in burrows in the ground,” she explains.
 “Yeah, owls!
 They’re cool.
 They’re really fun.”

 Now DeJarnett is on a mission to get new people interested in birding.
-She’s just recently launched a birding podcast, “Always Be Birdin’”, now available on Spotify and iTunes, and has begun broadcasting her birding trips on Instagram.
+In 2021 she launched a birding podcast, “Always Be Birdin’”, available on Spotify and iTunes, and she also shares her broadcasts on Instagram.
 “People think it’s really funny,” DeJarnett says.
 “They’re like, ‘Sam, I want to go birding with you.
 I’ve never done it before, but you make it look so fun.’
 I’m like, ‘Yes, because it is fun.
 I would love to take you birding.’”

 DeJarnett recommends that every new birder establish a mentor who’ll help you navigate the natural area and show you how to properly use binoculars.
 Pro tip: Land your eyes on that bird and bring the binoculars up to meet your eyes.